bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 - Decimal to Binary input field will refuse conversion if a number is not detected
 - Binary to decimal input field will refuse conversion if a binary number is not detected

+#### Integration Tests
+Integration tests are run in our automated CI pipeline once a pull request has been made.
+These tests checked the functionality between multiple helper functions to return a correct result allowing for the tests to pass.

+The integration tests are testing the binary to decimal and decimal to binary conversions.
+These functions hold the bulk of the logic and where the helper functions are called.
+All integration tests must pass in order for the code to pass the pipeline and be merged.

 ### Stand Up - 11/01
-Commit and pull request review of initial commit
+- Commit and pull request review of initial commit

-Pull request was sizeable, but only due to the installation of various package modules
+- Pull request was sizeable, but only due to the installation of various package modules

-Git strategy going forward - keeping various branches until we're sure they're not needed anymore Setup of Merge Request Rules and first pass of coding standards
+- Git strategy going forward - keeping various branches until we're sure they're not needed anymore
+- Setup of Merge Request Rules and first pass of coding standards

-Agreed use of GitHub issues
+- Agreed use of GitHub issues

-Retro 12/01
+### Retro 12/01
 - CI/CD Workflow preventing current version from being merged
 - CSS needs to be refactored

+### Stand Up - 13/01
+- Reviewed issues in git to allocate work for the day
+- Talked about outstanding bugs in the code, spoke about potential fixes
+- Reviewed and merge existing pull requests
+- Discuessed whether we were continuing to meet the IEEE 730 standard
+- Planned to add additional helper functions to validate our code

 ### Coding standards
+Coding standards are one of the main ways to maintain quality within the code.
+By following these standards the code should be clean, easier to contribute to and easier to debug.

 - Variables should be declared with camel casing
 - Comment code regularly by describing its purpose, rather than what it does, in plain language for all to read
 - Braces should be aligned in a slanted style